General Information about KUSS in English

 - Darmstadt (City of Science)

 The current head of each regional authority (Landrat) and the mayor (Oberbürgermeister) of Darmstadt (City of Science) are the representatives of the committee.
 The president of Darmstadt’s Regional Council (Regierungspräsidium Darmstadt) is also on the committee as an advisory member.

 4. Who is the Chairman of the Board?

-The Offenbach District Administrator Oliver Quilling is the chairman of the board.
-The District Administrator of Groß-Gerau Thomas Will and the mayor of Darmstadt (City of Science) Jochen Partsch and the District Administrator of Darmstadt-Dieburg Christian Engelhardt represent for the chairman when he is unable to attend.
+The Groß-Gerau District Administrator Thomas Will is the chairman of the board.
+The mayor of Darmstadt (City of Science) Jochen Partsch and the District Administrator of Darmstadt-Dieburg Christian Engelhardt represent for the chairman when he is unable to attend.